CHAPTER 2 - LITERATURE REVIEW 2.1 INTRODUCTION

 Some of the most challenging conflicts in the world at the moment are in Africa: the crisis in the Darfur region of Sudan and less-than-transparent governments and ongoing uncertainty in Sierra Leone, Angola and the Democratic Republic of the Congo (DRC), for example.
 In many cases, the developed world watches these conflicts develop, as in the 1994 Rwandan genocide, and does nothing to intervene.
 When it did intervene, most often in the form of a UN peacekeeping mission, the results have been mixed.
 Some projects have succeeded, while many have failed to suppress violence or restore order in the countries to which they deployed.
 By the start of 2005, the UN had led seven peace operations in Africa: in Burundi, the Ivory Coast, the Democratic Republic of the Congo (DRC), Ethiopia/Eritrea, Liberia, Sierra Leone and the western Sahara, with an eighth operation planned for Sudan (ibid, p.367-391).

-Regional groups such the Economic Community of West African States (ECOWAS) and the AU are focusing on building their own capacity to carry out peacekeeping operations in Africa.
+Economic Community of West African States (ECOWAS) and the AU are focusing on building their own capacity to carry out peacekeeping operations in Africa.
 The UN and western nations support the conduct of theses missions, and are happy to have African soldiers patrolling African conflicts (ibid, p.367-391).

 Many factors contributed to the need for peacekeeping missions in Africa, not least the continent's history of colonialism and conflict.
 The end of the Cold War coincided with the collapse of state institutions in countries such as Liberia, Somalia, Sierra Leone and the Congo (DRC).
 Disputes over natural resources, diamonds in Sierra Leone and gold and cobalt in the DRC, led to armed conflict that evolved into guerilla warfare involving mercenaries, warlords, militias and child soldiers (Pan, 2005: 1-15).